RAHoebe/WQV-Viewer/README.md

 - RealESRGAN general-purpose weights live under `models/realesrgan` and can be refreshed manually if new upstream releases appear.

 ### Repository custom models

 - `models/custom/wqv_neosr_x4.pth` is a trainer-produced RRDB variant tuned on WQV monochrome material for 4x enlargements.
 - `models/custom/wqv_neosr_x8.pth` extends the same recipe to 8x upscaling by chaining an extra NeoSR upsample stage.
 - Both models were trained with high-resolution imagery sourced from the [Flickr2K dataset](https://www.kaggle.com/datasets/daehoyang/flickr2k).
 - Both weights are auto-discovered on startup and appear in the AI dropdown as `Custom: wqv_neosr_x4 (x4)` and `Custom: wqv_neosr_x8 (x8)`.
 Select them whenever you want a wristcam-biased baseline before or after conventional resampling.

 ### Adding your own weights

 - Drop additional `.pth` files into `models/custom`.
 Include the target scale (`x2`, `x4`, or `x8`) in the filename so the loader can infer supported scales.
 - Restart the viewer to pick up new weights.
 Each file is listed under a `Custom:` label based on its stem so you can tell variants apart.
 - Stale copies in `models/realesrgan` are cleaned up automatically when their custom counterpart disappears, keeping the directory tidy.

+### Warm-starting the trainer

+- `wqv-upscale-trainer` can now seed the generator from any RRDB-style deployable checkpoint, including the bundled Real-ESRGAN files (`models/realesrgan/*.pth`) or your own exports under `models/custom`.
+- Pass `--init-weights path/to/RealESRGAN_x4plus.pth` to reuse those weights as the starting point for fine-tuning.
+The trainer auto-detects RRDB parameters stored inside the file; if a legacy checkpoint lacks metadata, fall back to `--init-arch rrdb` to force RRDB loading.
+- The resolved workspace config (`training_config.json`) captures both fields so scripted runs can replay the same warm-start without repeating CLI flags.

 ## Testing